Skip to main content

 Isabella Stewart Gardner Museum, Boston, MA

 Happy 1st day of Spring.
-Spring is often a synonym of the flower.
-On the 1st day of Spring, we visited Isabella Stewart Gardner Museum, Boston Massachusetts.
-This is not just a regular museum but the mileage of garden, opulent art, and splendid architecture.
+Spring is often synonymous with the arrival of flowers.
+On the first day of Spring, we visited the Isabella Stewart Gardner Museum in Boston, Massachusetts.
+This is not just a regular museum, but a mile-long garden featuring opulent art and splendid architecture.
 Sharing some photos.

 Isabella Stewart was born in New York City to a wealthy family in 1840.
 She got married to John Lowell Gardner from Boston in 1860, also from a very wealthy family.
 Unfortunately, she lost her son when he was 2 years old due to pneumonia.
 This tragedy propels her into depression.
-On the advice of her doctor, she took up world travel and started collecting art pieces from all over the world.
-These arts and collectibles, she later put up in the museum, she built herself to fulfill what she and her husband has dreamt to build together.
+On the advice of her doctor, she embarked on a journey of world travel and began collecting art pieces from all over the globe.
+These arts and collectibles, she later displayed in the museum, which she had built herself to fulfill what she and her husband had dreamed of building together.

-Visiting Isabella Stewert Gardner's museum was an experience of its own it's a sheer pleasure to visit such uniqueness in a museum.
-There are impressive artifacts, tapestry, furniture, collectibles, and many more.
+Visiting Isabella Stewart Gardner's museum was an experience in its own right.
+It's a sheer pleasure to see such uniqueness in a museum.
+There are impressive artifacts, tapestries, furniture, collectibles, and many more.

 A few Facts

-How much time do need to visit- I would say a minimum of 2hours.
+How much time do you need to visit- I would say a minimum of 2 hours.

 Fees Adult-20 dollars